LWibbeler/Code-Breaker-Game/README.md

 # Code-Breaker-Game
-A code breaker game I coded for a computer science class
+This is a code breaker game I created for my final project for a computer science class (CSCI200) at Mines.
+I coded the game in C++ and used the SFML library for graphics.